aleen42/PersonalWiki/Programming/JavaScript/high_performance/virtual_dom/virtual_dom.md

 ### 2. Learning about implementation

 Recently I have met a project, named [**Picodom**](https://github.com/picodom/picodom).
 It has implemented the Virtual DOM algorithm within only around two hundred lines of code.
-Under the `src` folder, you can find that there are total three JavaScript files, among them two are significant.
+Under the `src` folder, you can find that there are totally three JavaScript files, among them two are significant.

 - `h.js`: Used for implementing the creating process of the structure, described at step 1.
 (Virtual DOM Structure)
 - `patch.js`: Used for implementing the comparison between two different Virtual DOM structures, described at step 2.